F4

 Possible Causes

-Open/shorted discharge NTC sensor, Sensor not properly clamped to discharge line, Damaged sensor harness near compressor, Connector issue on outdoor PCB
+Open/shorted discharge NTC sensor, Sensor not properly clamped to the discharge line, Damaged sensor harness near the compressor, Connector issue on the outdoor PCB.

 How to Fix / Troubleshooting